I asked my sons to caption this picture from our bathroom. (Tough sometimes to have a dad who does what I do.)

 To 212 this opportunity, would have been to replace the smaller roll with the new roll and put the smaller roll on top.

 < You’re insane, Sam! >

 Sometimes.
 But don’t let that stand in the way of letting this little story inspire you to look for more ways to be a better part of someone’s day.

 A little too much…

 Smile & Move fans know I’m big on the importance of having a sense of urgency for others.
 It’s the 3rd principal of the Move side of things.

 Staying with the our theme, this really happened to me in an airport on my way to a speaking event (12 seconds) … a little too much urgency.

 How was I ready to take the video?
 To my surprise … 20 seconds before, I watched the first roll get replaced with a little more hands in view.
 I knew it was coming. #MorePrivacyPlease

-Today’s title is courtesy of a little back and forth at the office.
+The title of this post is courtesy of a little back and forth at the office.
 We were discussing the work sin of knowingly delivering inferior work (knowingly is what makes it a sin).
 The word ‘inferior’ seemed a little stiff.
 A thesaurus check gave us ‘second-rate’, ‘shoddy’, and ‘cheap’.